semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 {% endhighlight %}

-Gherkin language is more condensed and less verbose than yml format, whiwh makes it more readable.
+Gherkin language is more condensed and less verbose than yml format, which makes it more readable.
 So, even if you are not a developer, you can write it.

 ## Translate Gherkin language to data